floodadosious34/Music-Trends-Data-Analysis/README.md

 3. Create a virtual environment in the project folder. `python3 -m venv venv` [^1]
 4. Activate the virtual environment. `source venv/bin/activate`
 5. Install the required packages. `pip install -r requirements.txt`
+6. Make sure to run the create_sql_db.ipynb file first to create the db and load the csv's into the project
-6. When you are done working on your repo, deactivate the virtual environment.
+7. When you are done working on your repo, deactivate the virtual environment.
 `deactivate`